-On June 16, Governor Baker signed a law extending certain pandemic-era policies - Chapter 20 Acts of 2021.
-Many of the policies established during the pandemic were tied to the state of emergency and set to expire, as the state of emergency ended on June 15.
-The Chapter 20 Acts of 2021 extended the pandemic policies including certain eviction protections for tenants and allowing public meetings to be held virtually.
+On June 16, 2021, Governor Baker signed a law extending certain pandemic-era policies.
+Many of the policies established during the pandemic were tied to the end of the state of emergency, which expired on June 15, 2021.
+The new law extends certain pandemic policies including eviction protections for tenants and allowing public meetings to be held virtually.

-- Continues to require property owners to send copies of notices to quit to Executive Office of Housing & Economic Development (EOHED);
+- Continues to require property owners to send copies of notices to quit to the Executive Office of Housing and Economic Development;

-- Requires courts to continue reporting to Legislature until April 1st, 2022; and
+- Continues to require courts to report data on eviction cases to Legislature until April 1, 2022; and

-- Continues to require Dept. of Housing and Community Development (DHCD) to report on eviction diversion initiative to the Legislature until January 1st, 2023.
+- Continues to require the Department of Housing and Community Development to report data on the Eviction Diversion Initiative to the Legislature until January 1, 2023.

-For policies related to virtual public meetings, the law extends allows public bodies to continue providing live “adequate, alternative means” of public access to public meetings.
-The law also authorizes all members of a public body to continue participating in meetings remotely
+For policies related to virtual public meetings, the law allows public bodies to continue providing live, “adequate, alternative means” of public access to public meetings.
+The law also authorizes all members of a public body to continue participating in meetings remotely.

 CHAPA thanks Governor Baker for signing the bill into law.
-CHAPA also thanks the Legislature for leading the effort on the policy extensions, specifically CHAPA thanks Senate President Spilka, House Speaker Mariano, Ways & Means Committee Chairs Sen. Rodrigues and Rep. Michlewitz and members of House and Senate for extending eviction prevention provisions from the pandemic era.
+CHAPA also thanks the Legislature for leading the effort on the policy extensions, specifically CHAPA thanks Senate President Spilka, House Speaker Mariano, Ways and Means Committee Chairs Sen. Rodrigues and Rep. Michlewitz, and members of House and Senate for extending eviction prevention provisions from the pandemic era.